Steven Dyer

 Michelin

-Waterville, NS · Jan 2025 - Apr 2025, Sept 2025 - Dec 2025
+Waterville, NS · Jan - Apr 2025, Sept - Dec 2025

-• Led a team of four technicians to install a new energy monitoring device by first drafting all necessary electrical schematics and writing PLC ladder logic, resulting in improved energy trend tracking.
+• Led a team of four technicians to install a new energy monitoring device by drafting all necessary electrical schematics and writing PLC ladder logic, resulting in improved energy trend tracking.

 • Fine-tuned a Gocator 3D sensor via built-in emulation software, enhancing the automated quality inspection system and improving dimensional measurement accuracy by 60%.